Instance Segmentation for Autonomous Log Grasping in Forestry Operations: RELATED WORK

 \subsection{Instance Segmentation Architectures}

 Segmentation is usually performed by adding an object mask prediction to existing object detection methods for bounding box prediction.
-We can classify instance segmentation approaches in multiple sub-categories below. \textbf{Single-stage methods} work by directly making predictions from the feature maps extracted by the backbone, often in a grid-like manner.
+We can classify instance segmentation approaches in multiple sub-categories below.

+\textbf{Single-stage methods} work by directly making predictions from the feature maps extracted by the backbone, often in a grid-like manner.
 One example is YOLACT++~\cite{bolya2020yolact++}, which is extending RetinaNet's~\cite{lin2017focal} dense grid prediction by adding a mask branch that combines prototype masks extracted from the feature maps.
 The SOLOv2 network~\cite{wang2020solov2} instead deals directly with instance segmentation, where each square of a grid is responsible for generating a segmentation mask and a class label, without generating bounding boxes.

 \textbf{Two-stage methods} are named so because of the intermediary step of predicting \ac{ROI}s, followed by a second stage classifying and refining the localization of the object.
-Faster R-CNN~\cite{ren2015faster} was the first to uses an \ac{RPN} to predict these \ac{ROI}s, which are refined with a regression network.
+Faster R-CNN~\cite{ren2015faster} was the first to use a \acf{RPN} to predict these \ac{ROI}s, which are refined with a regression network.
 Mask R-CNN~\cite{he2017mask} later added a mask branch for instance segmentation.
 Whereas single-stage methods are more computationally efficient, two-stage methods yield better accuracy and recall on the widely used COCO dataset~\citep{lin2014microsoft}.

+\textbf{Rotated proposal} methods were subsequently developed to target randomly oriented objects with elongated geometries.
+Indeed, Mask R-CNN displays strong results on datasets containing regular-shaped objects such as COCO~\cite{lin2014microsoft}.
+However, the axis-aligned and rectangular-shaped assumption of its \ac{RPN} is challenged when trained on cluttered or randomly oriented long objects, such as scattered wood logs.
+Thus,~\citet{ma2018arbitrary} proposed a novel \ac{RRPN}, in their case for detecting non-axis aligned text.
+They added an angle factor to the anchor boxes, bounding objects more precisely, as shown in \autoref{fig:bbox_problem}.
+This improved Rotated Mask R-CNN method was successfully applied on remote sensing detection of ships in~\cite{koo2018rbox}, which exhibit some visual similarities with scattered logs.